MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-CASMailbox.md

 ### -UniversalOutlookEnabled
 This parameter is available only in the cloud-based service.

-The UniversalOutlookEnabled parameter enables or disables access to the mailbox by using Mail and Calendar.
+The UniversalOutlookEnabled parameter enables or disables access to the mailbox by using Windows 10 Mail and Calendar.
 Valid values are:

-- $true: Access to the mailbox in Mail and Calendar is enabled.
+- $true: Access to the mailbox using Windows 10 Mail and Calendar is enabled.
 This is the default value.

-- $false: Access to the mailbox in Mail and Calendar is disabled.
+- $false: Access to the mailbox using Windows 10 Mail and Calendar is disabled.

 ```yaml
 Type: $true | $false